CamdenClark/anchor-book/introduction/solana-and-anchor.md

 [The Solana docs](https://docs.solana.com/cluster/overview) explain the core architecture in detail.

 For our purposes, developers are able to deploy programs onto this blockchain.
-Programs can do on-chain computation, and (obeying )
+These programs form the foundation for decentralized applications, spanning use cases from DeFi to NFTs.

 # What is Anchor?

-Anchor intends to be the Rails of the Solana ecosystem.
-Writing programs on Solana without using the Anchor framework is really difficult, there's a ton of boilerplate you have to write.
+Anchor intends to be the Rails of the Solana ecosystem: a framework for writing Solana programs that are easier to understand and iterate on.
 Anchor wants to minimize the cognitive load on programmers to develop Solana applications.

-It simplifies a significant amount of the boilerplate previously involved in creating a Solana application.
+Writing programs on Solana without using Anchor is really difficult.
+There's a ton of boilerplate, you have to serialize and deserialize to bytes yourself.